pdimens/harpy/.github/ISSUE_TEMPLATE/bug_report.md

     attributes:
       label: Describe the bug
       description: |
         A clear and concise description of what the bug is.
-        **Please do note paste in the contents of example files**
+Please do note paste in the contents of example files (do that below), but it may be helpful in some cases to see your project directory structure.
     validations:
       required: true